buildsoftwares01/api2ssh/README.md

 ## 🚀 Quick Start

-1. **Download and Run the executable** from the [Releases section](https://github.com/buildsoftwares01/api2ssh/releases) and wait a few seconds for startup
+1. **Download and Run the latest executable** from the [Releases section](https://github.com/buildsoftwares01/api2ssh/releases) and wait a few seconds for startup
-2. **Configure a port on which API2SSH can run** and enter your Fernet encryption key (optional, more details in the Security section):
+2. **Configure a port on which API2SSH can run** and enter your Fernet encryption key (optional; more details in the Security section):

 <div align="center">
 <img width="572" height="395" alt="Screenshot 2026-02-19 at 12 02 37" src="https://github.com/user-attachments/assets/4cca87b1-cea0-4f93-8993-3321932f414c" />